smartbugs/smartbugs/doc/academia.md

-# Academic Usage: How to Cite
+# Academia: How to Cite

-Here is some bibliographic information on papers that present SmartBugs or one of the datasets.
+Here is bibliographic information on papers that present SmartBugs or one of the datasets.

 ## SmartBugs 2.0